-I was struck recently by a comment the Pope made on suffering (see: Pope Benedict stumped by Japanese girl’s question about suffering).
+The Pope’s reference to suffering struck me.
+(Google [Pope Benedict stumped by Japanese girl’s question about suffering inflicted by the Tsunami].)
 Briefly, a young girl asked him, “Why do children have to be so sad?”
 Benedict admitted: “I also have the same questions: why is it this way?
 Why do you have to suffer so much while others live in ease?”

-(1) In the end, all our stories are emergent properties arising out of instinct… including this one I just wrote, I’m sure.
-The remarkable invincibility of the ‘taoist story’ lie in the fact that it is based on Nothing, whatever that is 😉
+(1) In the end, all our stories are emergent properties arising out of instinct, including this one here I’m sure.
+The remarkable breadth and power of the Taoist story lies in the fact that it is based on what chapter 40 calls Nothing, whatever that is 😉